- Education and Science»

-In the eye, Adrenaline will bind to adrenoceptors resulting in the contraction of the radial muscle of the iris there by making the pupils to dilate.
-That is, the pupils become enlarged.
+In the eye, adrenaline binds to adrenoceptors resulting in the contraction of the radial muscle of the iris thereby causing the pupils to become dilated.
 This will allow more light into the eye and result in brighter and sharper images.
 This is important because in the presence of a threat, you would want a clear view of your surrounding.

 In the Liver

-Adrenaline will bind to surface receptors of the liver to trigger a pathway inside liver cells.
-An enzyme called glycogen phosphorylase is released in the liver cells.
-This enzyme breaks down glycogen stored in the liver into individual glucose molecules.
-This process will lead to a rise in the blood sugar level and is known as Glycogenolysis.
-Glucose molecules will be transported to muscle cells to provide a boost of energy.
-This is important because glucose can be quickly broken down to produce Adenosine triphosphate (ATP).
+Adrenaline binds to surface receptors of the liver to trigger a pathway inside liver cells.
+An enzyme called glycogen phosphorylase is released in the liver cells to break down glycogen into individual glucose molecules.
+This process is known as glycogenolysis and leads to a rise in the blood-sugar level.
+Glucose molecules are then transported to muscle cells to provide a boost of energy.
+This is important because glucose can be quickly broken down to produce Adenosine triphosphate (ATP)—energy for cells.

 In the Lungs

-Adrenaline will bind to receptors on smooth muscle cells of bronchioles and causes the muscles there to dilate.
-This will relax these muscles hence allowing more oxygen to diffuse into the blood.
-Adrenaline will also cause dilation the arterioles and will speed up breathing rate in lungs.
+Adrenaline will bind to receptors on smooth muscle cells of bronchioles causing them to dilate.
+This relaxes the smooth muscles allows more oxygen to diffuse into the blood.
+Adrenaline also causes dilation of the arterioles and speeds up the breathing rate.
 The purpose of increasing the rate of inspiration and expiration is for the body to absorb more oxygen into the blood stream and expel more carbon dioxide.

 In the heart

-Adrenaline will stimulate cells of the heart to beat faster.
-This will speed up the heart rate.
-This is important because oxygen, glucose, hormones and other chemicals can now circulate much faster throughout the body to cells that need them.
+Adrenaline stimulates cells of the heart to beat faster, increasing the heart rate.
+During a fight or flight reaction, it is important for oxygen, glucose, hormones and other chemicals to be able to circulate much faster throughout the body to cells that need them.

 In the Skin

-Adrenaline will bind to receptors on the smooth muscle cells in the skin and this will cause the muscle to contract.
-The hair on the surface of the skin will then be raised.
-Adrenaline also binds to receptor that causes the contraction of sweat glands resulting to beads of sweat.
+Adrenaline binds to receptors on the smooth muscle cells in the skin causing them to contract.
+This is why the hair on the surface of your skin rises when you are under such a physical and emotional stress.
+Adrenaline also binds to receptor that causes the contraction of sweat glands, resulting to beads of sweat.